Surviving the Crash after your Crush

 old saying, "pay attention to how a man treats his mother"

-has merit, but you'd better pay closer
+has merit, but you'd better pay much closer

 attention to how his mother has treated him!